World War Two battleship USS Iowa sets off on final voyage

 By Laird Harrison

-RICHMOND, California The battleship USS Iowa, which served the United States through victory and tragedy during six decades at sea, set off on its final voyage on Saturday, a trip to Los Angeles to become a museum.
+RICHMOND, Calif., May 26 The battleship USS Iowa, which served the United States through victory and tragedy during six decades at sea, set off on its final voyage on Saturday, a trip to Los Angeles to become a museum.

 With a cheer, volunteers in hard hats cast off the last of a dozen thick lines that had moored the 175-foot-tall (53 meters) gray dreadnought in the Port of Richmond.
 Then it slipped slowly into the San Francisco Bay, towering over the three tugboats that pulled it.